-After our late lunch, we proceeded to Kandugyap House by the Sea where we settled down for a bit before going on a motorbike tour.
+After our late lunch, we proceeded to Kandugyap House by the Sea, one of the best Cebu beach resorts where we settled down for a bit before going on a motorbike tour.
 This idyllic Bantayan resort has its own beach and swimming pool.
 Did you know that Kandugyap House is an attraction in itself?
 It’s one of the filming locations of Camp Sawi, a Filipino comedy-drama film that made Bantayan Island even more popular after its release in 2016.

 It was already a bit late when our motorbikes arrived.
 At around 5pm, we still tried to go to Omagieca Obo-ob Mangrove Garden but our bikes ran out of gasoline.
 We had to go back and have them refueled first.
 On our way to the gas station, we passed by The Ruins so we stopped over for a quick photo op.

 It was already sunset when we arrived at The Ruins so our photos weren’t so clear anymore.
 This Bantayan tourist attraction is also a famous cliff-diving spot during high tide.
 You can jump off the cliff (as seen in the left photo).
 It’s a great spot for lovers, too!
 You bet. wink